 - test strategy also differs based on development models

 The Test Strategy may also describe the test levels to be carried out and it should give guidance on the entry and exit criteria for each level, but also on the relationships among levels.
+Some may only represent a test level like the uat strategy.
+Also, within the test strategy, you should define the highlights also for other test documents.

 This article is based on the ISTQB Advanced Syllabus version 2012 and it also references the ISTQB Foundation Syllabus version 2018.
 It uses terminology definitions from the ISTQB Glossary version 3.2.